AlanJiang98/DLP-SocioMind/README.md

 ## Experiments

 ### AI Society Simulation
-In AI society simulations, we can run only the SocioMind component, which is an LLM-Agent structure based on psychological theories and is associated with the behavior of 3D avatars in the text domain.
+In AI society simulations, we can run only the SocioMind component, which is an LLM-Agent structure based on psychological theories and is associated with the behaviors of 3D avatars in the text domain.
 ```
 python sociomind_ai_society.py
     --config qiqiang_anxin.yaml